AznIronMan/Limitless-OldVB/README.txt

 [CURRENT UPDATE]

+ALPHA 0.1.007.0001 / 2021.11.11 - Menu Revamp

+- fixed issue with some dll calls crashing the game
+- updated the updater method for new update server
+- removed some unused code

+[PREVIOUS UPDATES]

 ALPHA 0.1.006.0011 / 2021.08.18 - The Editor Update - Character Menu

 - added race specific force, ability, and effect assignments in character editor